Managing Director, Bayer Ireland and Strategy Board Member, IPHA

 To further the discussion on collaboration, Canamasas presented the IPHA survey findings at the Health Research Board – Clinical Research Coordination Ireland (HRB CRCI) conference on 13 May.
 Reporting on the conference feedback, she says, “There was a strong consensus that there is scope for us to further build Ireland’s credentials as a location for clinical trials and that this will require active collaboration among us all.”

-As a starting point, IPHA are proposing we look to implement standardised clinical trial agreements, that are already in place in a number of other EU countries; that we protect research time for clinicians and hospital staff; and we use more realistic targets when starting clinical trials, this means meeting a lower recruitment target is better than partially meeting a higher target.
+However, as a starting point, IPHA are proposing we look to implement standardised clinical trial agreements.
+These are already in place in a number of other EU countries.
+For instance that we protect research time for clinicians and hospital staff; and we use more realistic targets when starting clinical trials, this means meeting a lower recruitment target is better than partially meeting a higher target.

 The task in hand is considerable, but Canamasas believes Ireland has all the ingredients for success.
 “We have all the major international pharmaceutical innovation companies in Ireland.
-We also have highly regarded health professionals who are seen globally as key opinion leaders and there are positive signs that the public policy environment is shifting favorably to supporting this ambition for Ireland,” she says confidently.
+We also have highly regarded health professionals who are seen globally as key opinion leaders.
+There are positive signs that the public policy environment is shifting favorably to supporting this ambition for Ireland,” she says confidently.

 ECRIN represents huge opportunity